The 7 most exotic churches that define Europe

 Leading up to the church is a long boulevard which turns into St. Peter’s Square, which has the St. Peter’s Basilica towering over it.
 And the closer you get to the building the more you start to realize how ridiculously big the structure actually is.
 And you start to wonder how on earth they were capable of creating such giant pillars centuries back.

 And it’s not just imposing on the outside, as once you enter it you realize this Renaissance styled bastion of the catholic faith is filled to the brim with entire halls of religious and artistic treasures.
 The building feels like a huge open museum, with paintings and sculptures across all the walls and even the dome being designed by Michelangelo.
 It’s definitely worth taking a tour through the Vatican to get the full experience of this exotic structure.
+Visiting this place is both a humbling and inspiring experience.

 Sagrada Familia, Barcelona